BA-FS-25-ciel-128/frontend/README.md

 - Clone this repository
 - Clone the backend repository and follow the instructions there
-- Run `npm install` in the project folder
+- Run `npm install` in this project folder
-- Run `npm run dev` in the project folder
+- Run `npm run dev` in this project folder

 **Start the application with Docker**

 - Clone this repository
-- Clone the backend repository and follow the instructions there
+- Clone the backend repository
-- Run `docker compose up` in the project folder
+- Run `docker compose up` in this project folder
+- Visit localhost/3000